Open/Close Menu We're All Your Walls Need

 4. Caulk

-This part of the process is frequently overlooked, but your local Temecula painting professional will never miss this step.
-Caulk is necessary when there are gaps between door trim, baseboards, molding, and the wall.
-Use a drip-less caulk gun and cut the tip of the caulk tube at a 45º angle.
+This process is frequently overlooked, but your local Temecula painting professional will always take advantage of this step.
+Caulk is necessary when gaps exist between the door trim, baseboards, molding, and the wall.
+Use a drip-less caulk gun and cut the caulk tube’s tip at a 45º angle.
 Pro Tip: have a small bucket of water handy.
-After running the caulk along the cracks, wet your finger with the water and trace your finger along the line of caulk.
-Wetting your finger will help you manipulate the caulk much easier than if your finger were dry.
+After running the caulk along the cracks, wet your finger with the water and trace your finger along the line of the caulk.
+Wetting your finger will help you manipulate the caulk much more accessible than if your finger were dry.
 Don’t forget to check all the joints in the door casings!

 5. Mask

-After the caulking has dried (about 24 hours) it is time to mask the room in order to roll the ceiling and the walls.
-Use masking tap to cover and protect the following: power outlets, light switches, lighting fixtures and thermostats.
-Pro Tip: it’s a very smart idea to use masking paper to drape over the tops of windows to keep unwanted paint from splattering onto the glass.
+After the caulking has dried (about 24 hours), it is time to mask the room to roll the ceiling and the walls.
+Use masking tape to cover and protect the following: power outlets, light switches, lighting fixtures, and thermostats.
+Pro Tip: it’s a brilliant idea to use masking paper to drape over the tops of windows to keep unwanted paint from splattering onto the glass.

 Once all fixtures have been taped and covered, finish the masking process with the door & window trim and baseboards.
-You must use precision and be very attentive to detail in order to place the tape in a consistent straight line along the trim and baseboards.
+You must use precision and be very attentive to detail to place the tape in a consistent straight line along the edge and baseboards.

 6. Prime

-The key to priming correctly is to think like a surgeon – you want to apply just a small amount of primer to any patches, spackled nail holes, or stains and be sure to “feather” the primer so I does not show up later.
-Pro Tip: if you have large patches or stains on your wall, we suggest using a weenie roller which will help those larger blemishes blend into the rest of the wall.
+The key to priming correctly is to think like a surgeon – you want to apply just a tiny amount of primer to any patches, spackled nail holes, or stains, and be sure to “feather” the primer so it does not show up later.
+Pro Tip: if you have large patches or stains on your wall, we suggest using a weenie roller to help those more significant blemishes blend into the rest of the wall.
 Large brush strokes will show up later in the painting process.
-Ain’t nobody got time fo’ dat!
+Doesn’t nobody have time fo’ dat!

 For most interior priming, a good latex stain-blocking primer will be fine.
 If any metal surface is to be painted, like a fuse box, use an aerosol primer.